Episode 005: Ben Conley: The Los Angeles artist makes some humorous and high-energy punk rock

 “This song was written a few days after a breakup.
 A sarcastic flip on saying, “Thanks for nothing”, this song details the hard and fast nature of the relationship and acknowledges the idealization the writer had towards his former partner.”

 Part 2Hey guys.
 I am back.
 And now I want to chat a little bit about the perception of Ben on the blogosphere.
-He’s been getting a lot of really great rave reviews not only for his song but also for his music video that accompanies it.
+He’s been getting a lot of really great rave reviews not only for his song but also for the music video that accompanies it.
 And I want to mention this before I forget it because he does have a really cool video.
 And the video is him in the shower and he’s literally washing off.
-I would assume it metaphorical for him to wash away his relationship.
+I would assume it is metaphorical for him to wash away his relationship.
 Watch the video on Youtube It’s a fun video to watch.

 I always like to look and see what other people are saying about music.
-I find myself to be a very nice reviewer and I don’t like to nitpick or criticize music because I feel like music is so different and everybody has different opinions and you know what one person thinks may no be exactly what the other person thinks.
+I find myself to be a very nice reviewer and I don’t like to nitpick or criticize music because I feel like music is so different and everybody has different opinions and you know what one person thinks may not be exactly what the other person thinks.

 I tend to like things and I tend to like a lot of things.
 I have a very varied.
 I guess, a lot of different tastes in music.
 I’ll listen to something and go “ooh I like that and it could be completely different genres.
 So I was interested in seeing what people were saying about Ben Conley.

 And the reviews were positive.
 He had a lot of positive things said about him in the song and his music.
 This is great and I thought it was interesting that his music was featured on a metal site.
 The website was Metal Head Community.
 I thought that was interesting because you know you don’t really think of punk as metal.
-They both do have high energy so in that respect there is a similarity among them.
+They both do have high energy so in that respect, there is a similarity among them.

 Overall, he’s had good reviews.
 A lot of the websites that featured him had nice things to say about his song and his energy.
 There was one that was funny.
 It literally started with the sentence “Punk!!!!”
 That was on Noho Arts District Which I thought was funny.
 They had a really cool review.
 They had really great things to say.
 Also, Tatto.com had a good review.
 They featured him as well in CaliforniaRocker.com.